lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Dual-algorithm security.
 The general idea is that the data is protected by two algorithms such that an attacker would need to break both in order to compromise the data.
 As with most of cryptography, this property is easy to state in general terms, but becomes more complicated when expressed in formalisms.
 The following sections go into more detail here.

 Migration flexibility.
 Some PQ/T hybrids exist to provide a sort of "OR" mode where the application can choose to use one algorithm or the other or both.
 The intention is that the PQ/T hybrid mechanism builds in application backwards compatibility to allow legacy and upgraded applications to co-exist and communicate.
 The composite algorithms presented in this specification do not provide this since they operate in a strict "AND" mode.
 They do, however, provide codebase migration flexibility.
 Consider that an organization has today a mature, validated, certified, hardened implementation of RSA or ECC; composites allow them to add an ML-KEM implementation which immediately starts providing benefits against harvest-now-decrypt-later attacks even if that ML-KEM implementation is still an experimental, non-validated, non-certified, non-hardened implementation.
-More details of obtaining FIPS certification of a composite algorithm can be found in {{sec-fips}}.
+More considerations around FIPS certification of a composite algorithm can be found in {{sec-fips}}.

 ## KEM Combiner {#sec-cons-kem-combiner}